humayun2000444/VoIPCall/README.md

 A: Current implementation uses unencrypted SIP/RTP.
 SRTP encryption can be added for production use.

 **Q: Does Bluetooth headset work for both mic and speaker?**
 A: Yes!
 Full Bluetooth support including both microphone capture and speaker playback.
+Bluetooth connects instantly when you dial.

+**Q: Can I hear ringback tone (RBT) through Bluetooth before the call is answered?**
+A: Yes!
+Bluetooth audio routes immediately when you start dialing, so you hear the RBT through your Bluetooth headset instantly.

 **Q: Why does my voice work after disconnecting Bluetooth?**
 A: If this happens, it indicates the Bluetooth routing was working - the app automatically switches back to phone mic/speaker.

+**Q: Why did my first call fail but second call worked?**
+A: This is now fixed!
+The app waits 2 seconds for core initialization (STUN/ICE/network).
+First call works every time now.

+**Q: Can I use custom SIP ports (not 5060)?**
+A: Yes!
+The app supports dynamic ports.
+You can connect to any port like 52318, 5080, or any custom port.

 **Q: What networks does the app work on?**
 A: Works on all networks: Office WiFi (with firewall), Home WiFi, Mobile Data (4G/5G).
 TCP transport ensures compatibility.